amorychambers/ci-ms4-django/README.md

 ### Developer Goals

 - Create an accessible, responsive website that provides the full intended experience to a range of users
-- Integrate a functional and sensible backend data model that serves the customer goals and the site owner needs
+- Integrate a functional and sensible backend data model that serves the customer's goals and the site owner's needs
 - Make good use of Django to build a complete, secure, full-stack website as a solo developer

 ## User Experience